-Appie Today consists of daily shows, documentaries, and series about life both topics including food, trends, current affairs, part of Albert Heijn's goal to create a social video platform, that will someday be fully autonomous.
+Appie Today consists of daily shows, documentaries, and series about life both within and outside the supermarket, on topics including food, trends, current affairs, bloopers, and even love.
+The channel is part of Albert Heijn's goal to create a social video platform, that will someday be fully autonomous.
 It makes Albert Heijn one of the first supermarkets in the world to go into online television, claiming a special position in the media landscape.

-25million

-views in 2017
+25million views in 2017